Print

 Instructions

-Preheat oven to 275 degrees F. Adjust oven rack to the lower third position.
-Add ham;,; covered, and bake according to instructions.
-About an hour and a half before ham is finished, begin glazing process.
-Turn oven up to 325 degrees.
+Set ham out at room temperature for 30 to 60 minutes before baking.
+When ready to bake, preheat oven to 275 degrees F. Adjust oven rack to the lower third position.
+Add ham to a roaster, covered tightly, and bake according to the timing below.
+About an hour and a half before the ham is finished, turn the oven up to 325 degrees F. and begin the glazing process.

-• Mix together the pineapple tidbits, rum, brown sugar, soy sauce, and vinegar, and pour over ham.
-Baste at regular intervals, about every 10 minutes.
+• Mix together the pineapple tidbits, rum, brown sugar, soy sauce, and vinegar, and pour over the ham.
+Baste at regular intervals after glazing begins, about every 10 minutes.

-• Add pineapple to a blender and break down into very small pieces.
-Add to small saucepan along with rum, brown sugar, soy sauce, and vinegar.
-Bring to a boil and watching closely to avoid a boilover, reduce by about 1/3.
-Pour half over ham and glaze with the remainder every 10 minutes.
+• Add pineapple to a blender and break it down into very small pieces.
+Add to a small saucepan along with rum, brown sugar, soy sauce, and vinegar.
+Bring to a boil and watch closely to avoid a boilover; reduce by about 1/3.
+Pour half over the ham and glaze with the remainder in the pan with a brush every 10 minutes.
+If there is no more glaze, use the juices in the bottom of the pan.
+If pan is in danger of looking dry, add a little water.

 Notes:

 Most hams instruct to cook with the spiral side down.
-We prefer the ham cooked on its least attractive side and the cuts to the outside where they can get glazed and become a little chewy.
-Those pieces are prized in our family for their deep flavor.
+We prefer the ham cooked on its least attractive side and the cuts to the outside, where they can get glazed and become a little chewy.
+Those pieces are prized in our family for their deep flavor and chewiness.

 If desired, the juices and glaze at the bottom of the pan can be defatted before serving and/or simmered to reduce, or just served as is.